What types of clients do we help?

 We also provide services to high net worth individuals, business owners, and self employed individuals.

 We strive to work with people from all different walks of life, and have no minimum asset or income requirements, and we have no minimum account size.

 Our base Financially Fit plan starts at $500 upfront and $1,200 yearly ongoing.

 We work in a virtual environment so our appointment times are flexible and can be scheduled based on client need.
 We offer video and phone conferencing options to better serve our clients.
 For those clients who are local to the Springboro area, appointments are held in our home based office or another mutually agreed upon meeting location.
 We understand that people have busy lives and may need an appointment outside of the typical 9-5 timeframe.

 It’s very simple.
 We are only compensated by the fees we charge our clients for financial planning and investment management services.

 Gerrish Financial is a fee‐only financial planning and investment advisory firm.
-All fees are paid directly by the client in the form of a package/retainer, hourly, fixed fee, or asset based fee arrangement.
+All fees are paid directly by the client in the form of a packaged or fixed fee arrangement.

 No performance related fees are charged, no commission is received for any product or security we recommend to clients.

 Do you get commissions on the securities you recommend?